Dayde/angularjs-frontend-using-swagger-documentation/article.md

 It's also quite hard not to mention HATEOAS when talking about REST API and in fact Swagger and HATEOAS are complementary.
 It is fairly easy to use them together.

 Using both, one question may arise: which one to use?
-Well I'd say to prefer the HATEOAS natural way of following links as long as the resource containing the link you need is already available.
-However for bookmarking purpose and "shorcuts" in the resource tree, you'd sometimes rather go for the Swagger documentation approach.
+Well I'd tend to prefer the HATEOAS natural way of following links as long as the resource containing the link you need is already available.
+However for bookmarking purpose and "shorcuts" in the resources tree, you'd sometimes rather go for the Swagger documentation approach.
 For example when you look at a contact list implementing HATEOAS, you will use the contact link to get to his/her details.
 However, if you bookmarked the details page of a specific contact, you won't go through the contact list and so you won't have the link you need!
 This is where you want to use Swagger.

 ## Conclusion